kubedb/cli/docs/guides/memcached/monitoring/using-coreos-prometheus-operator.md

 ## Before You Begin

-At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+- At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

-Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/install.md).
+- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/install.md).

-To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.

-Note that the yaml files that are used in this tutorial, stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).
+> Note: The yaml files that are used in this tutorial are stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).

 ## Deploy CoreOS-Prometheus Operator